boardfish/dissertation/contents/2-requirements-and-analysis.md

 To design and build a system that:

-- allows escape room owners to share photos with their community
+- allows escape room maintainers to share photos with their community
-- allows escape room owners to advertise among other escape rooms
+- allows escape room maintainers to advertise among other escape rooms
 - allows escape room enthusiasts to discover new escape rooms to tackle
 - allows escape room enthusiasts to track which escape rooms they have cleared

 ---

 With these as an initial guide, I began to set requirements using the MSCW system (see Appendix I), aiming to complete all defined as **Must**- and **Should**-Have by the end of the project.
 Though these were not formally defined and did not dictate the order in which I completed tasks, I thought on what I had learned during my year in industry - while haste was of the essence, I made strides to emulate the software development process as I had seen it firsthand.

 Stories were written with parts of the goal statement ('epics') in mind and estimated according to their complexity using a modified Fibonacci scale.
 In